pkairys/Automata.jl/README.md

 # Automata.jl
-A julia package to play with Cellular Automata
+A julia package to play with Cellular Automata.